MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios-manual-integration.md

 ms.tgt_pltfrm: ios
 ---

-# App Center Distribute – In-app updates
+# App Center Distribute – iOS In-app updates (without Cocoapods)

 If you don't want to use Cocoapods, you can integrate the modules by copying the binaries into your project.
 Follow the steps below: